Working With Your Attorney

 - Stay in touch with the Public Defender’s Office.

 - Give your attorney or his/her secretary your mailing address and telephone number.
-Let them know immediately if your address or telephone numbers changes.
+Let them know immediately if your address or telephone number changes.
 If you have more than one telephone number where you can be reached, give them all of those numbers.

 - Be on time for appointments.
 If you are going to be late, call the Public Defender’s Office and let someone know.